JacksonChou/Coursera-Data-Science-Specialization/README.md

-# CourseraDataScienceSpecialization
+# Coursera DataScience Specialization
-Collection of coursework files for Data Science Specialization on Coursera
+This is a collection of coursework files for Data Science Specialization on Coursera.